LouiseSkiTw/Whos-That-Pokemon/pokemon/READMe.md

+# Getting Started
+- Before running, ensure that all dependencies are download by running gradle from the IDE

+# How To Run
+- To launch, navigate over to `pokemon/src/main/java/PokemonApplication`
+- Click the green play button next to PokemonApplication

 # About
 - This covers the backend side of the 'Who's that Pokemon' Game
 - The service is reached a `getPokemon` this will return the Array of 4 pokemon, one which is the correct answer and 3 decoys